 - Drinks classes: On the other hand, the beverage classes do serve wine or spirit samples to go with the discussion.
 Note that most of these seminars fill up early, so arrive at least 20 minutes in advance for a better chance at a seat.

 Things to Remember

-- Important items to bring: Texas fall park essentials are advisable: sunglasses, sunscreen, a hat or cap, some wet wipes (your hands will get dirty), and comfortable walking shoes are all recommended.
+- Important items to bring: Texas fall park essentials are advisable: sunglasses, sunscreen, a hat or cap, some wet wipes (your hands will get messy from food samples), and comfortable walking shoes are all recommended.
 You’ll be in a park setting during Austin’s fall allergy season, so take Zyrtec or Allegra as well (allergies are no fun).
-A notebook and pen isn’t a bad thing to have, either, to note favorite wines and snag chef autographs, and a backup phone battery is ideal.
+A notebook and pen aren’t bad things to have, either, to remember favorite wines and snag chef autographs, and a fully charged phone is ideal.

 - Rideshare: All drink samples are included with ticket prices, which can potentially lead to bad decisions.
 Download and update your favorite rideshare app for a safe and responsible ride home from the festival.

 - Food lines: While most food lines are short, they inevitably happen every year, especially at the Rock Your Taco competition.
 To sample a broader range of options, split your group between two lines and pick a time and reconvene to sample both dishes.
 This cuts waiting time without extra effort.

 - Choose carefully, and share: As with any food festival, there is simply too much for most regular humans to eat in one sitting.
 Plan accordingly by first not finishing dishes you don’t care for; second, prioritizing your anticipated and/or favorite restaurants as first bites, and third: sharing a single portion between two people when you begin to run out of steam.